 - Measure ingredients using a scale rather than measuring cups whenever possible.
 Your measurements will be much more accurate and your results more consistent.

-The dough should be sticky when you start the kneading process.
+- The dough should be slightly sticky when you start the kneading process.
 If it’s not sticky, there is too much flour and you will have dry bread.
 Use wet hands and a dough scraper to facilitate kneading.
-Use only very small amounts of flour to facilitate kneading.
+Add only very small amounts of flour at a time to facilitate kneading.

-Knead your dough by hand for 15 to 20 minutes.
-You can split this process up into sections kneading for 5 to 10 minutes at a time, taking a 10 to 20 minute break then return to kneading.
-Try not to use a mixer for the kneading process (I know…I’m lazy too!).
+- Knead your dough by hand for 15 to 20 minutes.
+You can split this process up into sections, kneading for 5 to 10 minutes at a time, taking a 10 to 20 minute break then return to kneading.
+Try not to use a mixer for the kneading process.
 It heats up the dough too much and home mixers don’t do a good job of activating the gluten in the flour effectively.
 If you do use a mixer, plan to knead the last five minutes or so by hand.
-You’ll know you’re done when you can take a small piece of dough, stretch it and it will get thinner and thinner until you see light through it like a window pane.
-If it breaks before being stretched that thin, keep kneading
+You’ll know you’re done when you can take a small piece of dough and stretch it so that it gets thinner and thinner until you see light through it like a window pane.
+If it breaks before being stretched that thin, keep kneading.

-After kneading, shape your loaf cover and let it sit for at least 4 hours but up to 24 hours (depending on your specific sourdough starter and ambient temperature).
-The wild yeast present in sourdoughdoes not rise nearly as quickly as commercial yeast.
+- After kneading, shape your loaf, cover it, and let it sit for at least 4 hours but up to 24 hours (depending on your specific sourdough starter and ambient temperature).
+The wild yeast present in sourdough does not rise nearly as quickly as commercial yeast.
 The timing of this last step also influences the sour nature of the finished product.
-A 24 hour rise time will produce a much more sour bread.
+A 24-hour rise time will produce a much more sour bread.
 If using a proofing basket to shape your dough, use thick linen cloth and brown rice flour to avoid sticking.

-Use a thermometer to determine when the bread is finished baking (internal bread temp of 195° to 210°F).
+- Use a thermometer to determine when the bread is finished baking (internal bread temperature of 195° to 210°F).
 The bread should sound hollow when thumped.